Republican senators say Supreme Court nominee should not recuse herself from election cases

 Senate Democratic Leader Chuck Schumer, interviewed on ABC TV’s talk show “The View,” said, “No one disputes” Barrett’s personal characteristics, but her presence on the court could threaten healthcare, the environment and other issues.

-Reporting by Andrew Chung in New York and Richard Cowan, Daphne Psaledakis, Susan Cornwell, David Morgan, Tim Ahmann and Eric Beech in Washington; Editing by Will Dunham, Ross Colvin and Cynthia Osterman
+Reporting by Andrew Chung in New York and Richard Cowan, Daphne Psaledakis, Susan Cornwell, David Morgan, Tim Ahmann and Eric Beech in Washington; Editing by Will Dunham, Ross Colvin, Cynthia Osterman and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.